Contributing to Copick

 -

-After installing your package, the command will be available via:
+After installing your package, the commands will be available via:

 Thank you for contributing to copick! 🚀